geoserver/geoserver/doc/en/user/source/services/wms/nonstandardautonamespace.rst

     * - 42004
       - Equirectangular
     * - 42005
-      - Mollweide   (not supported in GeoTools 13)
+      - Mollweide   (not supported in GeoServer 2.8.x)

 GeoServer also supports some non-standard coordinate reference systems.
 These are